andrewdushane/six-degrees-of-cinema/README.md

 This game can be played by one or two players.
 If you choose two-player mode, you and your competition will take turns naming movies for the actors I select.

 #### Potential Upgrades
+* Back button
 * Give option to select naming movies or naming actors
-* Find/use database with full cast information
+* Store full cast lists locally for better correctness checking
+* Fetch or store locally actor images and show when prompting for a movie pick